-The course is designed to prepare international students for the cultural and academic realm of speaking and listening at an undergraduate level for an American university.
-Student practice communication skills used at an American university by getting involved in and observing social contexts in and around the university campus, as well as by emulating and discussing in class many of the situations in which these skills take place.
-In addition, students examine American values which influence and determine the use of listening and speaking for communication in American culture.
+This is an English language development course for international students with an emphasis on listening, speaking, and culture skills used within academic settings.
+Students enhance their conversational skills through experiential activities in and around the university campus.
 For international students only; to be taken concurrently with GLBL 099.
 This course may be repeated once until the student earns a passing grade; credit is granted for only the semester in which a passing grade is earned.
-The units for this course count as elective (not general studies) units for graduation.
+Beginning fall 2001, the units for this course will not count toward graduation.